-The identified procedures apply irrespective of whether a meeting is convened in person or by virtual meeting.
+The identified procedures apply irrespective of whether a meeting is convened in person or by virtual means (i.e. teleconference, videoconference).

-Where a matter is considered by circulatory resolution, a conflicted individual is entitled to receive notice of the matter but, based on the nature of the conflict and the time at which it is disclosed, supporting information may be withheld from that person.
+Where a matter is considered by circulatory resolution (out-of-session decision/ eVote), a conflicted individual is entitled to receive notice of the matter but, based on the nature of the conflict and the time at which it is disclosed, supporting information may be withheld from that person.

-Where a matter is considered by a virtual meeting, a conflicted individual is entitled to receive notice of the matter, but may be asked to leave for the affected part of the meeting, and subsequently rejoin.
+Where a matter is considered by virtual means, a conflicted individual is entitled to receive notice of the matter but may be asked to leave for the affected part of the meeting, and subsequently rejoin.
 The chair may, where aware of a conflict of interest, determine to omit part of an agenda or meeting paper from those provided to a conflicted individual.

-9.5 Obligations of the chair
+8.5 Obligations of the chair